Recent Posts

 3/16/2023 (Permalink)

-A frozen pipe burst in a home in Manchester NJ A fast response can lessen the damage, limit further damage, and reduces the restoration cost.
+A frozen pipe burst in a home in Manchester NJ A fast response by SERVPRO of Jackson/Lacey can lessen the damage, limit further damage, and reduces the restoration cost.

 Just because we have been enjoying some warmer days in February and March does not mean that we are in the clear for freezing temperatures.
 March and April usually brings us a snow storm or two along with freezing temperatures.